Joint Declaration of Intent (JDI) Financial Mechanism

 More than USD 1,700,000 was transferred, which made it possible to:

-Place more than 3,700 hectares under sustainable management of permanent coffee and cocoa crops.
+More than 4,600 hectares under sustainable management of permanent coffee and cacao crops.

-More than 18,300 hectares under Community Forest Management.
+More than 20,000 hectares under community forest management.

 Strengthening of 5 indigenous bioeconomies through utilization plans with associations of women artisans in Ucayali, Madre de Dios, and Amazonas.